Input

 Newlines

-When reading from a Stream, newlines can be either in Unix or Windows format, or even mixed together in the same file.
+When reading from a Stream, newlines can be either in Unix, Mac or Windows format, or even mixed together in the same file.
 Stream parsing uses the first newline character(s) to write to output, in an attempt to maintain the source's original newlines.
 Finally, parsing keeps track of whether the file is terminated by a newline or not.
 If so, then the output will also be terminated by a newline.

 Newline Parsing